 - A month salary if you have terminated your helper without giving her a month’s notice

 - Food allowance.
-If you are not providing your domestic helper with food free of charge, you are legally required to give her a food allowance set at not less than 1,053HKD per month for contracts signed since 30 September 2017.
+If you are not providing your domestic helper with food free of charge, you are legally required to give her a food allowance set at not less than HK$1,121 per month for contracts signed since 28 September 2019.